plasmaster09/Jester-Bonus-World/README.md

 and replace themselves with the finale card- it's the best I can do right now.)
 Specifically, picking your deck changes:

--what booster pack reward choices you get at level 2
+-what booster pack reward choices you get at level 2 (and sometimes other levels as well)

 -the items affected by your level 2 reward choice